EmoCtrl: Controllable Emotional Image Content Generation: Related work

-\textbf{LLM-Enhanced Text-to-Image Generation} Large Language Models (LLMs)~\cite{touvron2023llama, touvron2023llama2, grattafiori2024llama3}, exhibit strong reasoning and contextual understanding abilities.
-These capabilities have motivated researchers to integrate LLMs with diffusion models for improved text interpretation and generation quality.
-Liu \etal~\cite{liu2025llm4gen} proposed LLM4GEN, which combines LLM and CLIP representations to better capture the semantics of complex prompts.
-Wu \etal~\cite{wu2025omnigen2} introduced OmniGen2, which uses a powerful multimodal LLMs (MLLMs) as an encoder and adopts a fully decoupled dual-path architecture to achieve multimodal generation.
+\paragraph{LLM-Enhanced Text-to-Image Generation.} Large Language Models (LLMs)~\cite{touvron2023llama, touvron2023llama2, grattafiori2024llama3}, exhibit strong reasoning and contextual understanding abilities, motivating their integration with diffusion models for improved text interpretation and image generation.
+Liu \etal~\cite{liu2025llm4gen} proposed LLM4GEN, which combines LLM and CLIP representations to better capture complex prompt semantics.
+Wu \etal~\cite{wu2025omnigen2} introduced OmniGen2, which uses a multimodal LLMs (MLLMs) as an encoder and adopts a fully decoupled dual-path architecture to achieve multimodal generation.
 Liao \etal~\cite{liao2025imagegen} introduced ImageGen-CoT, which fine-tunes MLLMs using automatically collected datasets to improve contextual reasoning for T2I task.
 Meanwhile, agent-based systems such as GenArtist~\cite{wang2024genartist} and MCCD~\cite{li2025mccd} leverage MLLMs for task decomposition, scene planning, and self-correcting generation.
-However, existing LLM-enhanced diffusion models focus on generating fine-grained images from precise textual descriptions, whereas emotions emphasize affective expression beyond visual detail.